 As you can see, the marking sheet has an ‘S’ and ‘D’ section.
 Just 1 mark in this area will result in you failing the whole test.
 You will not find out the result of your test until the end.

 In the event you unfortunately fail your driving test, your examiner on the day will give you a copy of your test report and on the back of that will be ‘the driving test report explained’.

 Driving Test Report Explained

-The DSA provide general examples of what the guidelines are for each marking area and what the standards are.
+The DSA provide general examples of what the guidelines and standards are for each marking area.
 As you read it you may think it’s quite vague, however it does seem to touch base on every marking area.
 If you feel the examiner has unfairly marked you in any particular area after reading the report you can appeal against the result with a written explanation.